People · Advising · Documentation

 Support and oversight

-Faculty and graduate mentors provide technical oversight, safety guidance, and design review throughout the project.
+Faculty and graduate mentors provide technical oversight, safety guidance, and project review throughout the capstone process.

 Capstone Professor